The focus in Germany on CDR is summarised in the German wikipedia entry on CDR.

 Really interesting and broad ranging initiative bringing together many of the focus areas of CDR and Digital Ethics, though without referencing CDR specifically.

 There is relatively little on CDR emerging out of the US at the moment.
-However, I do like these articles by Tim Frick (MightyBytes) https://www.mightybytes.com/blog/what-is-corporate-digital-responsibility/ and
+However, I do like these articles by Tim Frick (MightyBytes) https://www.mightybytes.com/blog/what-is-corporate-digital-responsibility/, leading to further articles on

 Much of the UK focus is on the separate elements of CDR, rather than the term itself.
 Significant work around Digital Ethics, Data Ethics and Digital for Sustainability (see below)